crums-io/crums-pub/README.md

   >   $ mvn clean package appassembler:assemble

- In their directories subdirectories, give these a try:
+ In their respective subdirectories, give these a try:

   >   ./target/binary/bin/ergd -h